TencentYoutuResearch/PersonReID-YouReID/readme.md

-# YoutuReID
+# you-reid

-YoutuReID is a research framework that implements state-of-the art person re-identification algorithms
+you-reid is a research framework that implements state-of-the art person re-identification algorithms

 ## Models